arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 - What token has a user sold
 - How many tokens has a user sold
-- At what price has was the trade executed
+- At what price was the trade executed

 ### verify_signature